skillrepos/cursor/labs.md

 - Agent plans and task breakdowns
 - The ability to run multiple agents in parallel (advanced feature)

 You can toggle between the traditional file-based view and the new agent-first view here.
 For this lab, either view works - use what feels comfortable.
-Keep the Agents panel visible so you can watch the agent work through the plan.

 ![Agent panel](./images/cursor98.png?raw=true "Agent panel")